-Yes, if tight controls are applied when performing the test, but is not possible under all conditions or circumstances.
+AD-DV can be expected to perform within tight tolerances levels compare to a driver.
+Tight tolerance is not possible under all conditions or circumstances.
 The performance will be affected by how the vehicle is equipped, software and hardware level of the vehicle equipment, who performs the test, how the test is conducted, weather conditions during the test, when (time & day) and where (track location and surface) the test was performed.
 SAE developing a recommended test practice for ADS-DV vehicles can help ensure the uniformity between tests by having the necessary information documented prior and during the test, eliminating gaps of information or data when test results are compared.